Lifting the DSM Experience

 Follow Along with the Progress of Lift DSM!

-Once Lift DSM is complete, travelers will encounter a more pleasurable, convenient, and satisfying experience.
+At the completion of Lift DSM projects, travelers will encounter a more pleasurable, convenient, and satisfying experience.
 Locals will benefit from a modern and accessible airport poised for growth, and the state will be lifted up by the unequivocal economic impact.

-Learn more about various projects by clicking into each focus area below.
+Learn more about various projects by clicking into each focus area in the left navigation.

-The Community Advisory Committee is a group of county and municipal governments who understand the economic vitality of the Des Moines International Airport and have pledged funds to assist with the construction of the new terminal building.
-The Community Advisory Committee will have the opportunity to provide input on the new terminal design so that the facility represents the varying communities in which it serves and lifts the economy and quality of life locally.
+The Des Moines Airport Authority is grateful to each financial contributor who understand the economic vitality of the Des Moines International Airport and have pledged funds to assist with the construction of the new terminal building.
+This group of contributors will have the unique opportunity to provide input on the new terminal design so that the facility represents the varying communities in which it serves and lifts the economy and quality of life locally.